quale-quest/sql-mvc/doc/Theory/Escaping_the_Von_Neumann_programming_paradigm_part2.md

 ##Eliminating the [artefacts] (http://grammarist.com/spelling/artefact-artifact/) of our technical limits from the architecture

-Imagine how different our programming paradigms would be today, if all computer memory right from the first bits in the first stored program computer to every QB today was directly accessible and non-volatile memory, imagine some or all of that memory being [content (or context) addressable memory] (https://en.wikipedia.org/wiki/Content-addressable_memory).
+Imagine how different our programming paradigms would be today, if all computer memory right from the first bits in the first stored program computer to every QB on every disk today was directly accessible and non-volatile memory, imagine some or all of that memory being [content (or context) addressable memory] (https://en.wikipedia.org/wiki/Content-addressable_memory).
 Imagine if we could reach into that memory and observe and change it and trigger execution directly.

 These technologies all exist today and we can use them to create a new architecture.